 - Hospitals: "The hospital must have a procedure for ensuring the confidentiality of patient records.
-Information from or copies of records may be released only to authorized individuals, and the hospital must ensure that unauthorized individuals cannot gain access to or alter patient records." - Home health agencies: "Clinical record information is safeguarded against loss or unauthorized use." - States and long term care: "The resident has the right to personal privacy and confidentiality of his or her personal and clinical records."
-5 - Comprehensive outpatient rehabilitation facilities: "The facility must safeguard clinical record information against loss, destruction, or unauthorized use."
-6 - Critical access hospitals: "The facility must safeguard the clinical information against loss, destruction or unauthorized use." - Outpatient physical therapy services furnished by physical therapists in independent practice: "Clinical record information is recognized as confidential and is safeguarded against loss, destruction, or unauthorized use."
+Information from or copies of records may be released only to authorized individuals, and the hospital must ensure that unauthorized individuals cannot gain access to or alter patient records." - Home health agencies: "Clinical record information is safeguarded against loss or unauthorized use." - State and long-term care: "The resident has the right to personal privacy and confidentiality of his or her personal and clinical records." - Comprehensive outpatient rehabilitation facilities: "The facility must safeguard clinical record information against loss, destruction, or unauthorized use." - Critical access hospitals (CAHs): "The CAH maintains the confidentiality of record information and provides safeguards against loss, destruction, or unauthorized use."
+10 - Outpatient physical therapy services furnished by physical therapists in independent practice: "Clinical record information is recognized as confidential and is safeguarded against loss, destruction, or unauthorized use."

 The Privacy Act of 1974 mandates that federal information systems must protect the confidentiality of individually identifiable data.
-Section 5 U.S.C.
-552a (e) (10) of the act is very clear: federal systems must "establish appropriate administrative, technical, and physical safeguards to ensure the security and confidentiality of records and to protect against any anticipated threats or hazards to their security or integrity which could result in substantial harm, embarrassment, inconvenience, or unfairness to any individual on whom information is maintained."
-Further, a HCFA Internet Security Policy issued in November 1998 states that "a complete Internet communications implementation must include adequate encryption, employment of authentication or identification of communications partners, and a management scheme to incorporate effective password/key management systems."
-The policy is meant to establish the basic security requirements that must be addressed to transmit HCFA Privacy Act protected and other sensitive HCFA information over the Internet.
+Section 5 USC 552a (e) (10) of the act is very clear: federal systems must "establish appropriate administrative, technical, and physical safeguards to ensure the security and confidentiality of records and to protect against any anticipated threats or hazards to their security or integrity which could result in substantial harm, embarrassment, inconvenience, or unfairness to any individual on whom information is maintained."
+12 employment of authentication or identification of communications partners, and a management scheme to incorporate effective password/key management systems."